 Your Cart

-Most countries set the e-bike motor limit at 250W and a top assisted speed of 15.5mph (25km/h), requiring pedal assist only.
+Most countries set the e-bike motor limit at 250W and a top-assisted speed of 15.5mph (25km/h), requiring pedal assist only.
 The exception is the USA, where laws are more relaxed and throttle use is widely permitted.
-Registration and licences are rarely needed worldwide, but throttle legality is where most countries differ.
+Registration and licenses are rarely needed worldwide, but throttle legality is where most countries differ, reflecting the varying regulations and infrastructure that support electric biking.
+These differences in legislation often influence how traffic is managed in urban areas.

 Global E-Bike Law Comparison Table (At a Glance)